Behaviour for Learning

 · Reflect the principles and aims as outlined in our School Mission Statement

-As part of transition, teachers will have taught children about the RRSA and the UNCRC.
-All classes should have a class charter that identifies the rights of the child and how they are modelling these rights to be responsible citizens.
+As part of transition, teachers will have taught children about the Rights Respecting School Award and the United Nations Charter for the Rights of the Child.
+All classes will have a class charter that identifies the rights of the child and how they are modelling these rights to be responsible citizens.

 To encourage positive behaviours the school promotes:

 · Gospel Values - School Values

 · Staff and governors as positive role models